jwon114/item-searcher/README.md

 PGPASSWORD=null
 PGPORT=5432
 ```
 - Run the create tables SQL script in the db/sql folder of the project.
-For *psql* terminal, connect to the database and execute the script using the include command.
+For *psql* terminal, within the project folder connect to the database and execute the script using the include command.
 ```
 psql
 \c [DBNAME]